Getting Started on the Hub

 How to join an account

 Before creating a community or institution account, check to see if this account has already been created in the Hub.
-There are two ways you can search for and join an account:
+There are two ways you can search for and join an existing account:

 Option 1: Joining an account when registering